ESTIMATED READ TIME: 10 MIN.

 Don't worry!
 It's time to explore the second option: let's check how to create one from scratch using the Human plugin.

-Let's say we have an asymmetrical shape that was created with the "Loft" component, which means it has a texture map that follows the shape of the geometry as we explained before, but we want the pattern to be symmetrical and aligned with the XY plane.
+Let's say we have an asymmetrical shape created with the "Loft" component, which means it has a texture map that follows the shape of the geometry as we explained before, but we want the pattern to be symmetrical and aligned with the XY plane.

 *Before and After Planar Mapping

-Just like in the previous example, you can use other primitive shapes to project textures on your geometry and achieve different effects.
+As in the previous example, you can use other primitive shapes to project textures on your geometry and achieve different effects.

 *Source: http://www.rafaelservantez.com/writing/tutorials/3d/projection_types.jpg